zpzim/SCAMP/docs/source/environment.rst

 Currently builds under Windows/Mac/Linux using msvc/gcc/clang and nvcc (if CUDA is available) with cmake (3.8+ for cuda support)

-Base dependancies (required for all builds of SCAMP):
+Base dependencies (required for all builds of SCAMP):
-  * cmake 3.8 or greater (3.15 for pyscamp)
+  * cmake 3.18 or greater.

     * This version is not available directly from all package managers so you may need to install it manually, the easist way to do this is with python via ``pip install cmake`` or you can download it manually from `here <https://cmake.org/download/>`_

   * C/C++ compiler (e.g. gcc/clang/Visual Studio Build tools)

+  * SCAMP is only tested currently on x86_64 systems.
+32-bit systems are not supported.
+Though SCAMP may build on them, other 64-bit architectures are not currently tested or optimized for.

 For GPU support (required for any SCAMP build which will use a GPU):
   * cuda toolkit v9.0 or greater